SSC-HoCgroup/Git-Demo/homework/homework1.md

 	* _Note_: this will create a new folder in your directory called "Git-Demo" containing the cloned repository's files
 5. Create a "remote" repository on GitHub (in your own account) where you can push your changes.
  	* [How to create a GitHub respository](https://help.github.com/articles/creating-a-new-repository/)
-5. Create a link to the remote GitHub Git-Demo repository by using the command:
+6. Create a link to the remote GitHub repository you just created by using the command:
-	* ```git remote add git-demo-origin https://github.com/SSC-HoCgroup/Git-Demo```
+	* ```git remote add git-demo-origin [insert your GitHub link here]```

 ####Part 4: Participate and practice Git!